nomemory/andreinc-site/_drafts/2023-07-02-painting-with-circles.md

 # What is a Circle? (short math recap)

 Over ~~a hundred~~ thousand years ago, [Plato](https://en.wikipedia.org/wiki/Plato), the ancient Greek philosopher, extensively wrote about *The Circle* in his philosophical works.
 For him, the circle is the ultimate perfect shape because it is consistent and uniform in all directions.
 It's eternal because it closes and permanently opens without a beginning or an end.
-In this work, [Timaeus](https://en.wikipedia.org/wiki/Timaeus_(dialogue)), Plato says: *"The circle symbolises eternity because it has no beginning or end."*
+In this work, [Timaeus](https://en.wikipedia.org/wiki/Timaeus_(dialogue)), Plato says: *"The circle symbolises eternity because it has no beginning or end"*.

 In his best well-known Socratic Dialogue, [The Republic](https://en.wikipedia.org/wiki/Republic_(Plato)), he emphasizes: *"The circle symbolises unity and wholeness because all points on the circumference are equidistant from the centre."*